Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/9wG8kuw.jpg)

 Here is a wiring diagram I made showing how it all works.
 I previously used a Mega2560, but now I use an Arduino Micro.
 I've updated the schematic to show this.
-For more info on how the wiring works, message me on Discord, or join the 20XX Discord from the link above. @Crane#1195 is my ID.
+For more info on how the wiring works, feel free to ask in my [Discord Server](https://www.craneslab.xyz/discord)

 ![image](https://i.imgur.com/0YlfuPZ.jpg)